Man and woman wearing goggles working.

 Insurance and other tips for college students and their belongings

-Understand how your homeowners insurance policy could protect your college student and their belongings while they're living in a residence hall or dorm room.
+Understand how your homeowners insurance policy could help protect your college student and their belongings while they're living in a residence hall or dorm room.

 Are you saving enough for college?
 Find out with this calculator